olatitle/academy/FAQ_and_tips.md

 - Postgresql: `/var/log/postgresql-9.3-main.log`
 - DHIS2: `/var/lib/dhis2/<instance name>/logs/*`
 - Nginx: `/var/log/nginx/*`
-- Router and Access Point logs can be downloaded by running `sudo ./StandardConfig/getLogs.sh`.
+- Router and access point logs can be downloaded by running `./StandardConfig/getLogs.sh`.
 This will ask for the passwords of the devices the logs will be downloaded from, check the [credentials](#credentials).

 You can also look at the log of a DHIS2 instance by using `dhis2-logtail <instance name>` or `dhis2-logview <instance name>`